narrowin/ansible-mikrotik/README.md

 - Override only what's necessary for specific devices
 - Maintain a clean, DRY (Don't Repeat Yourself) configuration structure

 When troubleshooting, always check both host_vars and group_vars to understand the final applied configuration.
-Have a look at the [Ansible degugging section](#ansible-debugging)
+Have a look at the [Ansible debugging section](#ansible-debugging)

 | File/Directory | Description |
 |----------------|-------------|